 - Once the liquid is boiling, shut off the heat and add the ribs back to the Dutch oven.
 Be sure each piece is submerged.

 - Put a lid on the pot and place it in the oven.
 Cook the Braised Beef Short Ribs for 3 hours at 325°.

 How to Make Sauce from the Braising Liquid

 - The sauce is fairly simple.
+It is very similar to my Roast Beef Gravy recipe but without a thickening agent.
 The Braised Beef Short Ribs can be carefully removed to a plate or platter once you take the pot from the oven.
 They will be super tender, so don’t be surprised if a bone or two slides right out.
 I used tongs to lift them very gently and keep the tender ribs intact.

 - Strain the braising liquid.
 Use a mesh strainer over a deep bowl.
 With the back of a spoon, you can press the remaining liquid out of the veggies.

 - Put the clear braising liquid into the Dutch oven or a smaller sauce pan and bring to a boil over medium high heat.
 The goal is to reduce the liquid, slightly.
 This won’t be as thick as gravy, but after about 5 minutes of boiling it will be thicker than when you started and will coat the back of a spoon for just a second.
 It’s a beautiful and flavorful sauce.
 Drizzle it over the ribs as you serve them.

 How to Serve Braised Beef Short Ribs